Genealogical research - about me

 My Inspiration

 My passion for genealogy runs in the family, as my great-uncle, Dr. Richard Patscheider, was also involved in family research, family trees, and name research.
-I possess two books written by Dr. Richard Patscheider, "from Oberrhein to Etschquellraum" (published in 1967 by publishing house Robert Lerche, Munich) and "von Sippenherkunft und Siedlerschicksal" (1959 Universitätsverlag Wagner / Innsbruck-Munich).
+I possess two books written by Dr. Richard Patscheider, "From the Upper Rhine to the Adige Spring Region" (published in 1967 by publishing house Robert Lerche, Munich) and "von Sippenherkunft und Siedlerschicksal" (1959 Universitätsverlag Wagner / Innsbruck-Munich).

 I have also been able to include all known descendants of Claus Patscheider (born 1497 in Langtaufers) in a family tree based on the sources mentioned above.
 However, only the male descendants or bearers of the name Patscheider were further traced in this family tree.